oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 As discussed throughout this document, the use of sender-constrained tokens does not solve the security limitations of browser-only OAuth clients.
 However, when the level of security offered by a token-mediating backend ({{pattern-tmb}}) or a browser-only OAuth client ({{pattern-oauth-browser}}) suffices for the use case at hand, sender-constrained tokens can be used to enhance the security of both access tokens and refresh tokens.
 One method of implementing sender-constrained tokens in a way that is usable from browser-based applications is DPoP {{RFC9449}}.

 When using sender-constrained tokens, the OAuth client has to prove possession of a private key in order to use the token, such that the token isn't usable by itself.
 If a sender-constrained token is stolen, the attacker wouldn't be able to use the token directly, they would need to also steal the private key.
 In essence, one could say that using sender-constrained tokens shifts the challenge of securely storing the token to securely storing the private key.
-Ideally the application should use a non-exportable private key, such as generating one with the {{WebCryptographyAPI}}.
+Ideally, the application should use a non-exportable private key, such as generating one with the {{WebCryptographyAPI}}.
 With an unencrypted token in localStorage protected by a non-exportable private key, an XSS attack would not be able to extract the key, so the token would not be usable by the attacker.

 If the application is unable to use an API that generates a non-exportable key, the application should take measures to isolate the private key from its own execution context.
 The techniques for doing so are similar to using a secure token storage mechanism, as discussed in {{token-storage}}.

-While a non-exportable key is protected from exfiltration from within JavaScript, exfiltration of the underlying private key from the filesystem is still a concern.
-As of the time of this writing, there is no guarantee made by the {{WebCryptographyAPI}} that a non-exportable key is actually protected by a Trusted Platform Module (TPM) or stored in an encrypted form on disk.
+While a non-exportable key is protected from exfiltration from within JavaScript, the exfiltration of the underlying private key from the filesystem is still a concern.
+At the time of writing, there is no guarantee made by the {{WebCryptographyAPI}} that a non-exportable key is actually protected by a Trusted Platform Module (TPM) or stored in an encrypted form on disk.
 Exfiltration of the non-exportable key from the underlying filesystem may still be possible if the attacker can get access to the filesystem of the user's machine, for example via malware.